Aeklr/todol/README.md

 <code>Alternative</code>
 <br>
-You can use the to-do-list without installing running __python3 to-do.py__ in the cloned directory.
+You can use the to-do-list without installing by running __python3 to-do.py__ in the cloned directory.

 ## Examples